-“The grass withers, the flower fades; but the word of our God will stand forever” (Isaiah 40:8).
+“The grass is withered, and the flower is fallen: but the word of our Lord endureth for ever.”
+(Isaiah 40:8).

 March 20 2020

-I had a pleasant surprise this morning – beautiful white lilies blooming in our garden!
-The blooms just seemed to appear and what a gift to be able to cut a few and place them on the table.
+I had such a pleasant surprise this morning – beautiful white lilies blooming in our garden!
+The blooms just seemed to appear and what a gift to cut a few flowers and place them on the table.
 I generally don’t have a lot of time to garden but at the moment it is nice to potter.
 We have lots and lots of rosemary too and the scent is beautiful!
-It’s always a surprise when a seedling pops up that you had forgotten about or one that has been transplanted by the winds, or the birds!
+It’s always a surprise when a seedling pops up that you had forgotten about which has been transplanted by the winds, or the birds!
 It’s a wonder of nature indeed but that is the beauty of God’s creation, isn’t it?

 This following quote by St. Therese reminds me of how different we are but how each soul is beautiful to our heavenly gardener.